nrfconnect/sdk-nrf/samples/bluetooth/peripheral_ancs_client/README.rst

 Disconnect
 ^^^^^^^^^^

-Disconnect the device in nRF Connect.
+Disconnect the device in the Bluetooth Low Energy app.
-As the bond information is preserved by nRF Connect, you can immediately reconnect to the device by clicking :guilabel:`Connect`.
+As the bond information is preserved by the app, you can immediately reconnect to the device by clicking :guilabel:`Connect`.

 Dependencies
 ************